 You need to prepare your report at home and submit it at the next regularly scheduled lab (submission procedures for the final lab will be discussed in lab by your lab instructor).
-Grades for late lab reports will be reduced by 10late.
-Lab reports submitted one (1) week after the due date will receive NO credit.
+Grades for late lab reports will be reduced by 10% per day late.
+Lab reports submitted one week after the due date or later will receive ZERO credit.
 Each report should consist of: (1) a brief summary of the purpose and procedures of the experiment; (2) one or more tables of raw data and results, including the graphs; (3) a description of your final results with an assessment of the factors affecting their accuracy; (4) answers to any questions posed in the lab; and (5) a discussion of what you personally learned from doing the experiment.